Breaking the Dimensional Barrier: Dynamic Portfolio Choice with Parameter Uncertainty via Pontryagin Projection: Breaking the Dimensional Barrier under Drift Uncertainty

-\textbf{Stage~2 projection versus amortization: scaling with dimension.} For the \textbf{aligned geometry}, small and moderate uncertainty ($s=10^{-3},10^{-2}$) yield a sharp Stage~2 reduction in decision-time error across all tested dimensions, bringing RMSE down to the $10^{-5}$--$10^{-4}$ range, while Stage~1 policies remain around $10^{-3}$.
-Interactive distillation consistently improves the deployable policy (Stage~1 (distill.) below Stage~1) while leaving Stage~2 essentially unchanged, confirming the intended division of labor: Stage~2 supplies a structured stationarity-correction signal, and distillation reduces the policy-class approximation/optimization gap by injecting that signal into $\pi_\varphi$.
+\textbf{Stage~2 projection versus amortization: scaling with dimension.} For the \textbf{aligned geometry}, small and moderate uncertainty ($s=10^{-3},10^{-2}$) yield a sharp Stage~2 reduction in decision-time error across all tested dimensions, bringing RMSE down to the $10^{-5}$--$10^{-4}$ range, while Stage~1 (DPO) policies remain around $10^{-3}$.
+Interactive distillation consistently improves the deployable policy (distilled Stage~1 below basic Stage~1) while leaving the Stage~2 projection essentially unchanged, confirming the intended division of labor: Stage~2 supplies a structured stationarity-correction signal, and distillation injects that signal into $\pi_\varphi$ to reduce the remaining approximation/optimization gap.

 In contrast, under the \textbf{misaligned geometry} the picture becomes more heterogeneous.
 For small to moderate uncertainty ($s=10^{-3},10^{-2}$), Stage~2 still improves decision-time RMSE at small $d$, but its advantage shrinks with dimension and can approach the $10^{-3}$ level by $d=100$.
-For the largest uncertainty scale ($s=10^{-1}$), Stage~1 becomes markedly less reliable, whereas Stage~2 remains substantially better, indicating that projection can act as a stabilizing correction even when end-to-end learning is stressed.
+For the largest uncertainty scale ($s=10^{-1}$), Stage~1 (DPO) becomes markedly less reliable, whereas Stage~2 remains substantially better, indicating that projection can act as a stabilizing correction even when end-to-end learning is stressed.
 Across settings, the base and high MC budgets tend to yield similar tail-median RMSE curves, suggesting that linear-in-$d$ scaling of simulation budgets is sufficient for stable comparisons in this benchmark.